dimazest/fowler.corpora/docs/quick_start.rst

 idea 10         47   39
 ==== ========== ==== ======

-``boy`` and ``girl`` get similar numbers, but different to ``idea``, which seems to fit the task.
-If we model word meaning as vectors in a highly dimensional vector space, where dimensions are optionally labeled by the context words, we can use the similarity of a word pair with the distance between the corresponding vectors.
+``boy`` and ``girl`` get similar numbers, but different to ``idea``.
+If we model word meaning as vectors in a highly dimensional vector space, where dimensions are optionally labeled by the context words, we can measure the similarity of a word pair as the distance between the corresponding vectors.

 To see how good our similarity predictions are, we will use the Spearman :math:`\rho` correlation.